Verdiss/TI-Economic-Equalization-Overhaul/README.md

 -Investment effects that impact demographic stats such as education, inequality, or cohesion are scaled inversely based on population size.
 You need 1000 times as many knowledge investments to increase education by 0.1 in a country with 1 billion people compared to a country with 1 million population.

--Economy investments give a constant amount of GDP, plus a small amount per resource or core economic region, which is then modified by several demographics then split across the population in the form of GDP per capita.
+-Economy investments gives an amount of GDP, as opposed to an amount of GDP per capita (though the tooltip shows the distributed GDP per capita).
+This makes all economies grow at the same % rate, disregarding modifiers.

--Countries with <$15,000 GDP per capita receive up to 5 times the GDP growth from economy investments as those over this level.
+-GDP growth from economy investments is based on an exponential decay function of the country's GDP per capita, which gives a nation with 1000 gdp per capita nearly 6 times the growth as a country with 45000.

 -Small adjustments to the relationships between things such as education and GDP growth, broadly maintaining vanilla levels of impact.